ttoavs/ttoavs.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My names is Tim and I am a Data Analyst currently finishing up my Ph.D. at Louisiana State University.
+My name is Tim and I am a Data Analyst currently finishing up my Ph.D. at Louisiana State University.
 I have had a unqiue and non-linear jouney to get where I am today.
 Upon graduation I plan to pursue a career in data where I can utilize my unique perspectives and techincal skills.

 ### This webpage is intended to: